Zoomdata/custom-regions-visualization/docs/Home.md

 * An account in Zoomdata with membership in the Administrators group, so you can access data source configuration and chart Studio
 * The custom_regions.zip file, which contains the custom chart export from Zoomdata
 * Download this repository to your local workstation
-* To customize the visualization you need one or more GeoJSON files with your spatial data _(at this time TopoJSON is not supported)_.
+* To customize the visualization you need one or more GeoJSON or TopoJSON files with your spatial data.
 Each shape must have a property containing some name or other identifier

-**Note, the visualization supports GeoJSON with polygons (regions), points, and lines.
-All features in a single GeoJSON source must have the same geometry type (don't mix points and polygons, etc)**
+**Note, the visualization supports GeoJSON with polygons (regions), points, and lines, and TopoJSON with polygons.
+All features in a single file must have the same geometry type (don't mix points and polygons, etc)**
 * A data source that has an attribute containing the same names as the property in the GeoJSON; the data source should already be configured in Zoomdata
-* Enough understanding of Javascript to be able to edit the code as described in this document; some knowledge of how to debug Javascript in the browser console
+* Enough understanding of Javascript to be able to edit the code using Chart Studio in Zoomdata; some knowledge of how to debug Javascript in the browser console

 ## Installation